pagkly/Zed/Investopedia3/Joint Supply Definition.md

 Joint demand isn't necessarily related to joint supply.
 Rather, joint demand happens when demand for two goods is interdependent.
 For example, printers need ink to function.
 Similarly, ink cartridges are no use without a printer.
 Another example could be razors and razor blades, or gasoline and motor oil.

 Basically, joint demand is when you need two goods because they work together to provide a benefit for the consumer.
-If two goods are in joint demand, they will have a high and negative cross [elasticity of demand](https://www.investopedia.com/terms/d/demand-elasticity.asp).
+If two goods are in joint demand, they will have a high and negative cross [[elasticity of demand]](https://www.investopedia.com/terms/d/demand-elasticity.asp).
 In other words, a fall in the price of ink may prompt an increase in demand for printers.